Rumble Boxing partners with the Michael J. Fox Foundation to fight Parkinson's

 RELATED CONTENT

-Rumble Boxing notes that boxing for fitness has shown results in helping to improve balance, stamina, hand-eye coordination, and strength, which can be especially beneficial for people with Parkinson's disease.
+Rumble Boxing noted that boxing for fitness has shown results in helping to improve balance, stamina, hand-eye coordination, and strength, which can be especially beneficial for people with Parkinson's disease.

 We dedicate our donor-raised dollars to funding programs that bring new treatments and cures closer to people with Parkinson’s.
 In Dec.
 2022 and Jan.
 2023, we allocated $51 million to 88 new grants with promising scientific rationale.
 Learn more: https://t.co/12L4STMgHn pic.twitter.com/XjmBPPzDtq— michaeljfox.org (@MichaelJFoxOrg) March 20, 2023

-Founded in New York City in 2017, Rumble is a group fitness concept that offers a combination of boxing-inspired circuits and the transformative power of resistance training.
+Founded in New York City in 2017, Rumble is a chain of group fitness gym that offer a combination of boxing-inspired circuits and the transformative power of resistance training.

 With over 40 studios around the world, Rumble combines boxing, HIIT, metabolic conditioning, and strength-training group fitness for a complete workout for all effort levels.